typelevel/claimant/README.md

 failing, we also see that at various points we launched `5` missiles at the Moon, and `3` missiles at Mars.

-In cases where side-effects are unavoidable, consider evalauting them *before* calling `Claim(...)`:
+In cases where side-effects are unavoidable, consider evaluating them *before* calling `Claim(...)`:

 ```